RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-database-web.md

 ### 4. Verify Nationalparks Application

 Now that we have a database deployed, we can again visit the `nationalparks` web service to query for data:

 [http://nationalparks-%parksmap-project-namespace%.%cluster_subdomain%/ws/data/all](http://nationalparks-%parksmap-project-namespace%.%cluster_subdomain%/ws/data/all)

 And the result?
+It should just show this, an empty dataset:
 ~~~bash
 []
 ~~~

 Where's the data?
 Think about the process you went through.
 You deployed the application and then deployed the database.
 Nothing actually loaded anything *INTO* the database, though.

-The application provides an endpoint to do just that:
+The application provides an endpoint to do just that, load in some data:

 [http://nationalparks-%parksmap-project-namespace%.%cluster_subdomain%/ws/data/load](http://nationalparks-%parksmap-project-namespace%.%cluster_subdomain%/ws/data/load)